QRIS State Profile

 Cost Projections and Financing

-Minnesota Leverages Public and Private Funding
+Minnesota Leveraged Public and Private Funding

-Minnesota Studies Parent Choices
+Minnesota Studied Parent Choices

 Standards and Criteria

-Minnesota QRIS Includes Child Assessment
+Minnesota QRIS Included Child Assessment

 Parent Aware, the Minnesota QRIS, required participating centers and family child care providers to conduct regular child assessments.
 To earn a one-star rating, all center lead teachers or lead family child care providers completed at least 2 hours of training on authentic observation practices; they also observed children regularly and recorded information at least monthly.
 For a two-star rating, observation summaries were shared with families.
 The higher QRIS levels (three- and four-star ratings) could be achieved by earning points.
 A total of four points could be earned in child assessment by meeting the following standards listed in the Parent Aware Participant’s Guide: